Eric Swalwell: Personal life

-Swalwell and his first wife are divorced.
-He married his second wife, Brittany Ann Watts, a sales director at the Ritz-Carlton in Half Moon Bay, in October 2016.
-They have a son, born in 2017, and a daughter, born in 2018.
-A third child was born in 2021.
-Swalwell identifies as "Protestant".
+Swalwell married Melissa Maranda in 2007.
+After a divorce, Swalwell married his second wife, Brittany Ann Watts, a sales director at the Ritz-Carlton in Half Moon Bay, in October 2016.
+They have three children.
+Swalwell identifies as Protestant.

 In 2020, Swalwell purchased a home for $1.2 million in Eckington, Washington, D.C.

+In April 2026, Citizenship and Immigration Services said it referred allegations of Swalwell illegally employing a Brazilian nanny several years ago to law enforcement officials at the Department of Homeland Security for investigation.